History of the World Series: For People Who Don’t Watch

 HISTORY OF THE WORLD SERIES

-This exciting, riveting, seat-of-the-pants, 3-hour drama plays out on television but never gets the kind of love football gets.
-Baseball is supposed to be the national pastime, but the major religious holiday seems to be Super Bowl.
+This exciting, riveting, seat-of-the-pants, 3-hour baseball drama plays out on television but never gets the kind of love football gets.
+Baseball is supposed to be the national pastime, but the major religious holiday seems to be the Super Bowl.
 Football seems to be more designed-for-television with large individuals inflicting physical harm on others tempestuously.